MV Willapa

-These modifications made both the Willapa and Enetai better suited for the hour-long Seattle-Bremerton route, which was seeing an increase in traffic with more people commuting to and from the Puget Sound Naval Shipyard in Bremerton, where more warships were being built in preparation for World War II.
-The modifications that the Willapa and Enetai received made them no longer true Steel Electric-class ferries.
+These modifications made both Willapa and Enetai better suited for the hour-long Seattle-Bremerton route, which was seeing an increase in traffic with more people commuting to and from the Puget Sound Naval Shipyard in Bremerton, where more warships were being built in preparation for World War II.
+The modifications that Willapa and Enetai received made them no longer true Steel Electric-class ferries.

-The Willapa continued service between Seattle and Bremerton from 1940 until 1967, when she was retired.
-Her running mates on that route included the Chippewa, her sister Enetai and the Kalakala.
+Willapa continued service between Seattle and Bremerton from 1940 until 1967, when she was retired.
+Her running mates on that route included Chippewa, her sister Enetai, and Kalakala.
 For a short period during late-World War II, the steamers SS Malahat and SS City of Sacramento also served on the route.